Song requests, music through your Twitch chat bot

 menu from there. - While in the

-«Special features»
+«Special Features»

-menu, find the«Song requests»
+menu, find the«Song Requests»

-option, which will open up the settings menu for the feature. - You can now adjust the settings to fit your needs.
+option from the menu, which will open up the settings menu for the feature. - You can now adjust the settings to fit your needs.

 - Click the